burrowsa/Fixtures.jl/README.md

 ## Code Coverage ##

 Code Coverage is not saying 100% because of the [code in red](https://codecov.io/github/invenia/Fixtures.jl/src/registered_fixtures.jl?ref=8149cca5a6e6304a573e77923cd9bd35703a8251#l-49).
 We did test to make sure it ran by putting a break point in there.
+If there are no other untested lines of code, the coverage should be at 100%.